spryker/spryker-docs/docs/pbc/all/search/202212.0/manage-in-the-back-office/best-practices-promote-products-with-search-preferences.md

     link: docs/pbc/all/search/page.version/search.html
 ---

-By default, customers can search by product names and SKUs.
-Search preferences enable searching by product attribute values.
+By default, customers can search for products by product names and SKUs.
+Search preferences also enable searching by product attribute values.
 However, enabling search preferences for a big number of attributes results in a huge list of search results.
 This document describes how to effectively use search preferences to promote products.

 For example, there is a new camera *Supracam focus* which is popular on the market for its video recording properties: geotagging and autofocus.
 To add the product and search preferences, do the following: